-Spirit.
-When the Bible speaks of Jesus 'baptizing' in the Holy Spirit, we immediately visualize something external, somebody being put into something.
+Dennis & Rita Bennett, in their book, The Holy Spirit and You, write, immediately visualize something external, somebody being put into something.
 However, the word baptize in Greek means to 'completely suffuse' - it is used in classical Greek of a sunken, waterlogged ship - so it does not really make any difference whether Jesus immerses us in the Holy Spirit in an external sense of the word; whether He inundates us from outside; or whether Jesus causes the Spirit to rise and overflow from where He is living inside us, to suffuse our souls and bodies.
 Probably both pictures are true - He 'comes upon us' both from outside and inside, but it is important to remember that the Holy Spirit is living in you, and that therefore it is from within that He can flood your soul and body.
 Jesus says: 'He that believeth on me...out of his belly shall flow rivers of living water [the Holy Spirit]' (John 7:38), and the Amplified Bible says: 'Out of his innermost being shall flow...'
-When we receive Jesus as Savior, the Holy Spirit comes in, but as we continue to trust and believe Jesus, the Indwelling Spirit can pour out to inundate, or baptize, our soul and body, and refresh the world around."
+When we receive Jesus as Savior, the Holy Spirit comes in, but as we continue to trust and believe Jesus, the Indwelling Spirit can pour out to inundate, or baptize, our soul and body, and refresh the world around.